 Use a fresh email address not linked to any banned accounts.
 Avoid connecting the same Google or Apple login, phone number, or recovery email.
 One shared detail is enough for Reddit to connect your new account to the old one.

-A clean residential IP helps you leave the blocked network behind and keep new Reddit sessions from looking like the old one.
-If you are tired of the cycle of getting banned and starting over, try IPcook’s free 100 MB residential proxy trial and test whether a cleaner IP fixes your Reddit access.
+If you are tired of the cycle of getting banned and starting over, try IPcook's ISP proxies and test whether a cleaner IP fixes your Reddit access.